On the center-to-limb variations of the He I 10 830 \AA\ triplet: Summary and conclusions

 In Fig.~\ref{fig:fig3}, the CLVs of the \ion{He}{I} and \ion{Si}{I} lines are compared to those of the continuum and the \citet{Neckel94} continuum limb-darkening atlas.
 The \ion{Si}{I} line shows a flatter CLV which is characteristic of the high photosphere and chromosphere, while the \ion{He}{I} line shows a much steeper CLV.
 In addition, these quiet-Sun CLV measurements provide a benchmark for interpreting stellar activity signatures in this line, which can be used to support more accurate abundance and exoplanet atmosphere studies.

-While a more constrained curve can likely be obtained during solar minimum, we believe that these measurements represent a significant improvement over using the continuum CLV and thus will better constrain models of the \ion{He}{I} line.
+While a more constrained curve can likely be obtained during solar minimum, we believe that these measurements represent a significant improvement over using the continuum CLV.
+These data will help us to improve the constraints on models of the \ion{He}{I} line in future studies.